CodingLuisNg/CodingLuisNg/README.md

-I’m a Computer Science major from HKU, passionate about software engineering, data analysis, quantitative finance, and building products that help people.
+I’m a Computer Science major from HKU, passionate about using software to build things that help people.
 ---
 ## What I Enjoy Building and Open to Collaborate On
 * Quant projects: Investment tools & financial models